Lumens Vs. Watts in Terms of Bulb Rating

 Why Should You Switch To LED Lights?

-The comparison above shows that LEDs use ~80% fewer watts than incandescent and halogen bulbs to produce the same brightness.
+The comparison above shows that a right led bulb uses ~80% fewer watts than incandescent and halogen bulbs to produce the same brightness.
 Switching can save your cost drastically.
 LEDs require lesser maintenance and are long-lasting, which further reduces the bills.
 Further added functionalities in LED fixtures such as solar panels, motion sensors, and smart technology can reduce the energy to greater extents.

 Conclusion